ASE A7 Heating Air Conditioning Practice Test

 18.

 Answer A is wrong.
-A flooded evaporator core affects air conditioning performance and can damage the compressor but does not result in fluid leaking onto the passenger's carpet.
+A flooded evaporator core affects air conditioning performance and can damage the compressor but does not leak fluid onto the passenger's carpet.

 Answer B is correct.
-If a leak occurs in the heater core, the coolant leaks onto the front floorboard of the vehicle.
-It may also drip out of the case's flexible drip tube and seen on the shop floor or the customer's driveway.
+If a leak occurs in the heater core, the coolant leaks onto the vehicle's front floorboard.
+It may also drip out of the case's flexible drip tube and be seen on the shop floor or the customer's driveway.

 Answer C is wrong.
 A clogged receiver drier causes a restriction in the system; frost typically appears around restrictions in air conditioning components.

 Answer D is wrong.
-A faulty expansion valve affects system performance but does not result in fluid leaking onto the passenger's carpet.
+A faulty expansion valve affects system performance but does not leak fluid onto the passenger's carpet.

 19. Technician A says the in-cabin temperature sensor is an (NTC) negative temperature coefficient sensor.
-Technician B says the in-cabin temperature sensor can be tested for resistance with an ohmmeter.
+Technician B says to use an ohmmeter to test the in-cabin temperature sensor for resistance.
 Who is correct?

 • A. Technician A